Ozdotdotdot/Volume-Wheel-on-Linux/README.md

 ## Features

 - Hold a keyboard key or extra mouse button and scroll to adjust volume in 5% steps (configurable).
-- Detects the best available PipeWire/PulseAudio/ALSA CLI (`wpctl`, `pactl`, `amixer`).
+- Supports standard and high-resolution wheels; picks `wpctl`/`pactl`/`amixer` automatically.
-- Suppresses scroll ticks while the modifier is held.
+- Suppresses scroll ticks while the modifier is held; optional pointer freeze to avoid acceleration jumps.
-- Optional support for extra mouse interfaces that emit the modifier (e.g. Logitech G-series auxiliary buttons).
+- Accepts Alt or Super from the keyboard, BTN_SIDE/BTN_EXTRA, and extra mouse interfaces that emit the modifier.
 - Systemd user service for automatic start on login.

 ## Requirements